A common trope in Science Fiction

 - Not quite the same thing, but the idea that Aquaman's incredible strength and durability come from he and his fellow Atlanteans adapting to the "crushing ocean depths" is related to this trope.

 - Thondor Allen, a "fifth-generation Jupiter colonist" and distant future descendent of Barry Allen, who appears to exist largely for the visual humour of a really massive speedster.

 - Frequent foes of the Legion of Super-Heroes are the humanoid Khunds (no, I'm not going to ask how you pronounce that.)

 - The Kree are a Marvel Universe race stronger than humans and just as bastardly— think Nazis with Star Trek technology.
-Only a small pacifist cult keeps them from falling into Always Chaotic Evil.
+Only a small pacifist cult and the occasional superhero keeps them from falling into Always Chaotic Evil.

 - The supervillain The Persuader from The Legion Of Super-Heroes is a normal human, but has incredible strength from being born and raised on a high-gravity world.

 - In Bait and Switch (STO) New Bajor is stated to have about a third more gravity than Bajor.note LCdr.
 Reshek Gaarra, who's from New Bajor, is once seen in the ship's gym adjusting the weight set to mimic his planet's gravity so he won't lose the edge it gives him.